baumgach/l2l-example/README.md

 A real submission will likely be more complex and probably contain multiple python modules, but this example should give you a good starting point.

+Please also note that in this example we aimed for clean and simple code, not runtime efficiency.
+A more efficient fine-tuning loop would allow for more steps and a larger, given the available evaluation time.

 ## How to replicate this example

 ### Prerequisites